Roommates mistakenly sent to VCU isolation dorm say it's a nerve-racking experience

 Kilby-Woodward had a similar unsatisfactory experience.

 “The counters looked like they hadn’t been wiped down.
 The toilet was running from the person who was just in there before me,” she said.
 “Their linens were on the ground.
 I felt like, if I didn’t have COVID before, I’d get it now by staying here.
-It was nerve racking and kind of scary.”
+It was nerve-racking and kind of scary.”

 Hartman’s first hot meal — on her second night — consisted of “a cold, wrinkly sausage, lumpy mash potatoes” and a piece of corn.
 Kilby-Woodward never got a hot meal delivered, she said.
 She heated up a can of Beefaroni from her dry food box.